Heinz Ritter-Schaumburg: Hypothesis about the Germanic heroic legends

 Despite sharing few similarities, the legendary Dietrich von Bern and the historic Theodoric the Great were treated as the same figure since the Middle Ages.
 The differences between both are usually explained by motifs of oral tradition.
 In contrast to that, Heinz Ritter-Schaumburg postulated that the Thidrekssaga is the most ancient form of the Germanic heroic legends, and that it tells from historic events of late 5th and early 6th century in northern Germany.
 According to his concept, those parts of the legends, which are clearly related to Theodoric the Great and Italy, are later changes in the wrong believe that Theodoric the Great and Dietrich von Bern would be the same figure.

 Ritter postulates that Dietrich von Bern was originally not based on Theodoric the Great, but instead reflects the live of another nowadays unknown king who ruled at around 500 A.D. over Bonn and the neighboring area.
 He points out that Bonn has reportedly been called Bern during the Early and High Middle Ages.
 According to the Thidrekssaga, Dietrich is driven to exile by his uncle Ermenrik residing in Rome.
 Dietrich seeks refuge in Susat, the capital in the kingdom called Hunaland.
 The king of this Hunaland is called Attala, Attila, Atilius or Aktilius in the Thidrekssaga and the Swedish Didrikssagan.
 The figure Ermenrik is traditionally believed to originate in the Gothic king Ermanaric, who died in 376, while Attala is believed to originate in the Hunnic ruler Attila, who died in 453.
 Since both persons were not contemporaries of Theodoric the Great in reality, it is generally accepted that the legends about Dietrich von Bern have been transformed in such a way that both lack any historical correctness.
 Ritter however postulates that Attala of the Thidrekssaga was a nowadays unknown king ruling about the Hunaland at its capital Soest in Germany.
 Ritter also believes that Rome in the Thidrekssaga is not Rome in Italy, but the post-RomanTrier which was the largest city north of the Alps in the Late antiquity of High Roman culture and known as Roma secunda.
-This center of the Treveri was already suggested for Ermenrik's Rome by August W. Krahmer, who also located the battle of the Frankish but not Italian Dietrich against Ermenrik at Traben on the Moselle, certified as Travenne in the High Middle Ages.